 It was never conceived as a specific project or contemporary critique of the landscape, but more of a photo diary where I simply record colour, light, textures and the land that surrounds me.
 The 6×7” format allows me to shoot more freely than 10 x 8”, my preferred medium, and it’s become a useful reference for developing ideas and finding locations that I may want to return to.

 The North Pembrokeshire landscape has been familiar to me since I was a child.
 A place of thorny windswept native trees, dark hedgerows, thistle covered fields, gorse, and slate beaches.
 The soil here is poor and the species that survive the Atlantic winds (and the sheep) need to be tough rather than pretty.
 Most things don’t grow higher than a few metres.
-The farmland looks ragged and thankfully has been left behind by the modern world of industrial-scale fields, mega-farms and Monsanto.
+The farmland looks ragged and thankfully has been left behind by industrial-scale fields and Monsanto.
+Although monoculture and mega dairy farms are a huge threat to biodiversity and animal welfare.
 It was Pembrokeshire’s ‘strange darkness’ that appealed so much to Graham Sutherland back in the 1940’s.
 This feels like home to me in way that the rich woodlands of Southern England don’t.

 I’m not looking for strong formal images or perfect moments.
 I’m simply documenting trees, bushes, grasses and mineral surfaces that make up the landscape.
 I shoot in a serialistic often repetitious way, returning to the same locations throughout the year.
 I tend to avoid the romantic glow of the ‘magic hours’ preferring duller overcast conditions or fading winter light where tones of colour are more important than shadows and high contrast.
 I mainly use slow rated portraiture film that often distorts in the low winter light.
 Increasingly, my work feels like a document of place in fragile and uncertain times.